-Updated Thursday, March 26
+Updated Thursday, June 18

 WCB Nova Scotia is committed to doing our part to help reduce the spread of COVID-19.

-In these cases, protecting the health of the worker, and the service provider, is of paramount importance.
+While many clinics and other health services are operating, offering a mix of in-clinic and virtual services, protecting the health of the worker, and the service provider, is of paramount importance.

-We encourage service providers, workers and their families to exercise best practice and good judgement, as we move through these unprecedented times together.
+We encourage service providers, workers, and their families to exercise best practice and good judgement, as we move through these unprecedented times together.